PDB65/Burwell_P/README.md

 ---

 ## 📄 Common Vulnerabilities and Exposures

   CVEs (short for Common Vulnerabilities and Exposures) are standardized identifiers for publicly known cybersecurity vulnerabilities.
+  The CVE system is overseen by the organization MITRE Corporation.
+The system is under the sponsorship of the U.S. government (specifically CISA).
   CVEs vary widely and some are critical (like remote code execution), others are low-risk (like a minor information leak).

   CVE IDs are unique identifiers (like CVE-2013-3900) assigned to this specific vulnerabilities.
-  Attached are the steps to remeiate the vulnerability.
+  Attached are the steps worked on to remeiate the vulnerability on the server.

   [CVE-2013-3900_WinVerifyTrust_Vulnerability_Remediation.docx](https://github.com/user-attachments/files/19950351/CVE-2013-3900_WinVerifyTrust_Vulnerability_Remediation.docx)

-          The CVE system is overseen by the organization MITRE Corporation.
-          They are under the sponsorship of the U.S. government (specifically CISA).

 ---
 ## Splunk